Alerting with Monitors

 The Monitors list page is displayed, showing currently configured monitors.

-In the drop-down, search for and choose an object type and metric to monitor, for example netapp_ontap_volume_node_nfs_write_latency.
+In the drop-down, search for and choose an object type and metric to monitor.

 You can set filters to narrow down which object attributes or metrics to monitor.